trevorflahardy/Slice-Guard/README.md

   - A modern, clean GUI for staff to approve or deny requests, with notifications for students when their requests are approved or denied.
  - Concurrent file management between multiple users.

-## REST API

-All client interactions now use a simple REST API secured by per-user API keys.
-When a user registers they receive a unique key which must be sent in the `Authorization` header as `ApiKey <key>` for all subsequent requests.
-Authentication and lab management endpoints formerly available over WebSockets are now exposed via HTTP routes.
-Request creation and tagging have moved to REST as well.
-Example endpoints:

-- `POST /api/login` – exchange credentials for an API key
-- `POST /api/register` – create a new user and receive an API key
-- `GET /api/labs` – list labs for the authenticated user
-- `POST /api/labs/:labId/requests` – submit a print request (base64 file upload)
-- `GET /api/labs/:labId/requests` – list your requests for a lab

-## File Storage

-Uploaded 3MF files are stored on the backend under `slice-guard/backend/uploads`.
-Files larger than 30MB are rejected.
-Each file is compressed using gzip to save space and its path is stored in the database.
-For large scale deployments an external storage service such as S3 is recommended, but for development local storage is sufficient.

 ### Planned Technologies